The end result of pregnancy is a miracle, but for many women, the journey to get there may not feel like it.

 This article focuses on how to use Nairian products to make yourself more comfortable during a special but, all things considered, quite uncomfortable time in life.
 But it goes without saying that the first person you should be consulting is your doctor or midwife, who can prescribe helpful medications or therapies to help you in your journey, should you need them.

 If you are someone who is struggling through a difficult pregnancy, please know that you’re not alone.
-This Mother’s Day, let’s take a moment to consider both the miracle and the medical reality of childbirth.
+Let’s take a moment to consider both the miracle and the medical reality of childbirth.
 To all the moms out there, you are heard!